Home - English - French - German - Italian - Portuguese - Spanish

 determine whether the treatments have actually shifted the

-normal curve, or whether the effect we observe is simply due
+normal curve, or whether the effect we observe is simply due to

 chance.
 This brings us to the next concept.